secretstartups/handbook/content/handbook/support/support-engineer-responsibilities.md

 - Creating their work schedule with their manager
 - Coordinating day-to-day availability for ticket work with their SGG
-- Working with any Support Manager to take on higher-priority tasks based on customer needs
+- Working with any Support Manager to take on higher-priority tasks (such as STARs or account escalations) based on customer needs

 ### 2. Work with your group to meet our FRT SLA target